-Figure 4 Primary and Secondary Uncertainty in the Model Architecture
+Figure 4.
+Primary and Secondary Uncertainty in the Model Architecture

-To understand more about technical aspects related to the Touchstone Financial Module, including modeling uncertainty, please refer to the document: Touchstone Financial Module.
+To understand more about technical aspects related to Touchstone's financial module, including modeling uncertainty, please refer to the document Touchstone Financial Module.

-5.2 Independent Tests on Data Output
+Independent Tests on Data Output

 As noted above, users should understand the uncertainty in model assumptions and parameters, and be cognizant of the limitations of modeling.
 This section lists a few tests users of the model can do to understand the impact of assumptions inherent in an analysis as well as the uncertainties with the model results.